albn-itu/uni-notes/semester-11/pcpp-notes.md

 - In Java, the `ReentrantLock` class can be created as fair or unfair by passing a boolean parameter to its constructor.
 - Fairness is also important to ensure predicatable behavior in concurrent programs.

+### volatile variables (Week 2)

+- The `volatile` keyword in Java is used to indicate that a variable's value may be changed by different threads.
+- Its a form of weak synchronization.
+- When a variable is declared as `volatile`, it ensures that:
+    - Reads and writes to the variable are directly done to main memory, not cached in CPU caches
+    - Changes made by one thread to a `volatile` variable are immediately visible to other threads.
+    - Changes made to the volatile variables flush registers and low level caches to the main memory, and reload them from main memory when read.
+    - The variables cannot be reordered.

 ### Things to avid (Week 1)

 - Busy waiting: Continuously checking for a condition to be true, which wastes CPU resources and memory bus traffic.
 (Github safe sleep is a great example of this)
 - Memory contention: When multiple threads try to access the same memory location, leading to performance degradation due to cache invalidation.
+- Not synchronizing reads, as it may lead to visibility issues.

 ## Common hardware and programming language concurrency issues (Week 2)